mbabynames search ✿

 Yogi Ishaan

-Yogi carries the meaning "noble and strong" while Ishaan brings "sun".
+Yogi carries the meaning "one who practices yoga" while Ishaan brings "sun".
 Said together, Yogi Ishaan has both weight and warmth.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast